meilisearch/integration-guides/guides/cypress.md

 })
 ```

-## Running Server and Tests in one command
+## Running Server and Tests in One Command

 A limitation of the previous system is that we have to both start our app at one side and the tests at the other.
 A solution is to launch both with the same command using [start-server-and-test](https://www.npmjs.com/package/start-server-and-test).